FelipeVein/USDC_Projeto3/writeup_report.md

 ![alt text][image4]

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles to augment the data.

 ![alt text][image4]
 ![alt text][image5]